[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 He is a battle-hardened military commander who fought in Libya, Syria, and Ukraine and who also helped organise gold-smuggling flights from Sudan to Russia, according to a CNN investigation.

-But the 41-year old Potepkin was Prighozin's Africa spin-doctor and business manager and had no military experience.
+The 41-year old Potepkin was Prighozin's Africa spin-doctor and business manager and had no military experience.

 He used to work at Prighozin's troll-factory, the Internet Research Agency in St Petersburg, and later managed Wagner's M-Invest and Meroe Gold mining firms in Sudan, US sanctions said.

-And Potepkin's main role in Sudan and in Wagner's other African operations was to provide political consultancy and media work for Wagner-allied African elites, as well as orchestrating anti-Western propaganda campaigns, the Russian source said.
+But Potepkin's main role in Sudan and in Wagner's other African operations was to provide political consultancy and media work for Wagner-allied African elites, as well as orchestrating anti-Western propaganda campaigns, EUobserver's Russian source said.

 The 33-year old Tkachenko is a former Russian interior ministry official who was convicted in a phone-hacking scam against a Russian oligarch in 2020.